lkrych/cprogramming/pointers/3_functions_and_pointers.md

 ## Passing and Returning by Pointer

 **Passing by pointers allows the referenced object to be accessible in multiple functions** without making the object global.
-This means that only those function that need to access the object will get access ot the object and that it doesn't have to be duplicated.
+This means that only those function that need to access the object will get access to the object and that it doesn't have to be duplicated.

 If the data needs to be modified in a function, it needs to be passed by pointer.
 We can pass data by pointer and prohibit it from being modified by passing it as a pointer to a constant.